Seek Returns logo

 Min

-AVAV vs. CRS: A comparison of their Operating Margin against their respective Aerospace & Defense and Manufacturing - Metal Fabrication industry benchmarks.
+AVAV vs. CRS: A comparison of their Operating Profit Margin (TTM) against their respective Aerospace & Defense and Metals & Mining industry benchmarks.

 Profitability at a Glance